-Compare to Bleached Underpants, Alternate Company Equivalent, Name's the Same, Roman à Clef, Similar Squad, Same Story, Different Names, Suspiciously Similar Song, Distaff Counterpart, Surprisingly Similar Stories, Evil Counterpart, Whole Plot Reference, Writing Around Trademarks and Product Displacement.
+Compare to Bleached Underpants, Name's the Same, Roman à Clef, Similar Squad, Same Story, Different Names, Suspiciously Similar Song, Distaff Counterpart, Surprisingly Similar Stories, Evil Counterpart, Whole Plot Reference, Writing Around Trademarks and Product Displacement.
 Not to be confused with XP, nor XP.

 Compare Fantastic Fauna Counterpart, which is sort of the animal equivalent: a fictional (or extinct) species of animal is clearly meant to be the counterpart of a real-life species, but at the same time is clearly not the same species.

 For specific characters that tend to inspire expies, see Fountain of Expies.
 For a series with numerous different expies in its cast, see Cast of Expies.
-When an expy and the character that inspired are both found in the same universe, then you have Expy Coexistence.
+When an expy and the character they are based on are both found in the same universe, then you have Expy Coexistence.